nthnerr/AutoFileSort/README.md

 # AutoFileSort

-**AutoFileSort** is a lightweight automation tool designed to keep your workspace clean.
-It monitors specific folders (like your Downloads or Desktop) and instantly moves incoming files into organized subfolders based on their file extensions.
+**AutoFileSort** is a lightweight Python automation tool that keeps your folders organized.
+It monitors or scans a target directory and instantly moves files into categorized subfolders based on their extensions.

 [Download Latest Release](https://github.com/nthnerr/AutoFileSort/releases)